 The HSA only applies to those enrolled in the HDHP plan.
 The College will contribute $750 towards your HSA for employees only, and $1500 for other categories.
 Part-time employees would receive $375 for employees only, and $750 for other categories.

 - Persons currently enrolled in Medicare Part A are not eligible for HSA accounts.
-Please go to Health Equity for details.
+Please go to Bank of America for details.

 HSAs Empower Health Savings: As an HSA user, you save in several ways: